-Lord, when Your Law is contrary to our own feelings and impulses, help us to chose Your Law and Your will over all else.
+Lord, when Your Law is contrary to our own feelings and impulses, help us to choose Your Law and Your will over all else.
 Help us to let go of all that is contrary to Your truth and to keep our eyes and will fixed on You.
-Help us in our weakness and give us wisdom and courage to always seek You out.
+Help us in our weakness, and give us wisdom and courage to always seek You out.

 Jesus, I trust in You.

 Leader then invites everyone present to offer their own prayer in the following way (Note: This can be done out loud, but it might be preferable if it’s done in silence at the discretion of the leader):